brunoNetId/rhods-transfer-learning/README.md

    Under the `edge1` project, deploy the following YAML resource:
       * **deployment/edge/tensorflow.yaml**

-   The server will pick up the newly trained model from the S3 bucket.
+   The server will pick up the newly trained model from the `production` S3 bucket.

 1. Run an inference request.